 If you’ve narrowed down your choices and believe an intrauterine device (IUD) is right for you, congratulations! — it’s one of the safest, most effective forms of contraception available.
 But the decision-making process doesn’t stop there; there are a few different kinds of IUDs on the market, and understanding how each one is unique will help you find the one that works for you.

 There are two major categories of IUDs: hormonal and nonhormonal:

 Duration: Mirena lasts for 7 years, Kyleena for 5 years, and Skyla for 3 years.

-Availability: Mirena and Skyla are available at all of our offices; Kyleena is not yet stocked.
+Availability: Mirena, Kyleena, and Skyla are available at all of our offices.